 How to minimise risk of exposure to land contamination

 Before starting work, make sure you know what contaminants (if any) are present on site.
-If there is a risk of soils on site containing elevated levels of contaminants then a desk top study identifying the former land uses and a site investigation report should already have been carried out.
+If there is a risk of soils or groundwater on site containing elevated levels of contaminants then a desk top study identifying the former land uses and a site investigation report should already have been carried out.
 A remediation strategy should then have been prepared which will set out any risks present and the steps that must be taken to mitigate against them.
 If you discover anything unexpected, call the Council for advice straight away.
 Also, if you want to make changes to the remediation strategy, these must be approved by the Council in advance.

 You should also beware of your responsibilities to prevent spillage and leakage of materials and liquids brought onto the site for use in construction and stored or transferred between holding tanks.
 This includes fluids, powders and loose grained materials.